Greg Abbott: February 2021 North American ice storm

+During the February 13–17, 2021 North American winter storm, power-plant failures left four million Texas households without power.
+Abbott called for investigation and reform of the Electric Reliability Council of Texas (ERCOT), the electric grid operator for most of Texas.

+On February 16, on Hannity, Abbott said, "This shows how the Green New Deal would be a deadly deal for the United States of America ...
+Our wind and our solar got shut down, and they were collectively more than 10 percent of our power grid, and that thrust Texas into a situation where it was lacking power on a statewide basis...
+It just shows that fossil fuel is necessary."
+The Texas energy department clarified that failure to winterize the state's power grid had caused most of the losses.
+Most power plants in Texas are gas-fired, with wind generators providing about 10% during the winter.

+By February 18, Abbott had ordered Texas natural gas to sell exclusively to power generators in Texas, which had an immediate and direct impact on Mexico, where gas-fired plants generate two-thirds of all energy.
+In June, he signed a bill requiring power companies to be more prepared for extreme weather events.

 Firearms

 In 2015, Abbott signed the campus carry (SB 11) and the open carry (HB 910) bills into law.
 The campus carry law came into effect later that year, allowing licensed carry of a concealed handgun on public college campuses, with private colleges able to opt out.
-The open carry bill went into effect in 2016, allowing licensed open carry of a handgun in public areas and private businesses unless they display a "30.07" sign, referring to state penal code 30.07, which states that a handgun may not be carried openly even by a licensed gun carrier.
+The open carry bill went into effect in 2016, allowing licensed open carry of a handgun in public areas and private businesses unless they display a "30.07" sign, referring to state penal code 30.07, according to which a handgun may not be carried openly even by a licensed gun carrier.
 To do so is considered trespassing.
 Texas is the 45th state to have open carry.
 In 2017, Abbott signed into law a bill lowering handgun carry license fees.
 In 2021, he signed into law a bill that allowed Texans to carry guns without a license.